gsrkramkrishna/SpringMondgoDB/README.md

 # SpringMondgoDB
+Run the application first install mongodb in linux machine.
+I have installed mongodb in my linux machine.

-Please use the below commands to run the image.
+Please use the below commands to run the image in Docker Container.

-please intstall mongodb.
-I have intalled in my linux machine.
+Docker:

 please pull the latest mongo image.